r-lib/testthat/revdep/failures.md

 * package encoding: UTF-8
 * checking package namespace information ...
 OK
 ...
-* checking package vignettes in ‘inst/doc’ ...
+* checking if there is a namespace ...
 OK
-* checking running R code from vignettes ...
-NONE ‘introduction.Rmd’ using ‘UTF-8’...
+* checking for executable files ...
 OK
-  ‘logicalQueries.Rmd’ using ‘UTF-8’...
+* checking for hidden files and directories ...
 OK
-  ‘minorities.Rmd’ using ‘UTF-8’...
+* checking for portable file names ...
 OK
-  ‘savingLoonPlots.Rmd’ using ‘UTF-8’...
+* checking for sufficient/correct file permissions ...
 OK
-  ‘teaching-example-smoothing.Rmd’ using ‘UTF-8’...
-OK
+* checking whether package ‘loon’ can be installed ...
+ERROR Installation failed.
-* checking re-building of vignette outputs ...
-SKIPPED
+See ‘/tmp/workdir/loon/old/loon.Rcheck/00install.out’ for details.
 * DONE
-Status: 1 NOTE
+Status: 1 ERROR, 1 NOTE